-Why Your Best Move Might Be to Ditch Your Day Job for a Dream Job
+Why You Should Ditch Your Day Job for Your Dream Job

 There’s nothing more discouraging than going to a job you hate every day knowing you have a dream or a business that you can’t give your full attention to.
 If this sounds like you, dropping out of your career could be the best move you ever make.
 But I think it’s important to try to transition gradually into full-time entrepreneurship and start building the dream while you’re still working.
 While you Rehab you on your career rehab journey, you can Rehab your business as you develop your business idea.